X

 Unlike place names and surnames, topographical surnames are often widely distributed throughout the country because the same topography will produce the same surname.

-The rice paddies were the most important asset for rice production, and the vastness of the rice paddies was also a sign of the family’s wealth.
+The rice paddies were the most critical asset for rice production, and the vastness of the rice paddies was also a sign of the family’s wealth.

 After the late Heian period (794-1185), it was the samurai’s job to cultivate as much of the flat land as possible and turn it into rice paddies and protect it with military force.
 This is why there are so many surnames with the word “ta” (田) in the topographical surnames.
 The surname “Tanaka” is the most common surname among the topographical surnames with the word “inside” (中) because it is common to build rice fields around a house.
 The roots are said to be the descendants of Takeuchi no Sukune.